 Large Language Models (LLMs) have rapidly become foundational components of modern AI systems, powering applications across education, healthcare, governance, and creative industries~\cite{neumann2024llm,bedi2025testing,pahune2025importance,chkirbene2024large}.
 With their growing impact, ensuring that LLMs act in accordance with safety requirements has become a pressing concern~\cite{peng2024navigating,ganguli2022red,weidinger2021ethical}.
 In particular, safety alignment seeks to guarantee that the outputs of these models avoid harmful, biased, or otherwise undesirable content, while still remaining useful to end users~\cite{ganguli2022red,weidinger2021ethical}.
 Training LLM agents to align with safety requirements is therefore a central challenge for the field of AI.

 Current approaches to alignment typically operate at the training stage of LLMs~\cite{sun2024nlhf,rafailov2023dpo}.
 For example, reinforcement learning from human feedback (RLHF) and similar fine-tuning techniques attempt to directly encode safety considerations into model parameters~\cite{ouyang2022training,christiano2017deep}.
 While these methods can yield strong results, they come at significant cost: they require large amounts of labeled data, computational resources, and expert oversight.
-More importantly, they lack flexibility: Every time new safety requirements emerge, whether due to evolving social norms, regulatory changes, or new application contexts—the model must be retrained or fine-tuned, which is not feasible for many stakeholders~\cite{nakano2021webgpt,christiano2017deep,mudgal2023controlled}.
+More importantly, they lack flexibility: every time new safety requirements emerge, whether due to evolving social norms, regulatory changes, or new application contexts, the model must be retrained or fine-tuned, which is not feasible for many stakeholders~\cite{nakano2021webgpt,christiano2017deep,mudgal2023controlled}.

 To address this limitation, a new research direction has recently emerged that investigates how to achieve safety alignment at inference time, without retraining the model~\cite{ji2025almost,carleton2025mavis}.
 These inference-time safety alignment solutions are appealing because they allow existing LLMs to be adapted to new requirements with relatively little additional cost.
-However, the state of the art in this area still assumes access to the internal weights or architecture of the underlying LLM, such that modifications can be introduced during inference~\cite{ji2025almost}.
-In practice, this assumption often does not hold.
-Many widely used models are proprietary, accessible only through black-box APIs, and cannot be modified internally.
-For example, consider SMEs who would like to use LLMs as part of their services or core component of their product, but does not have the capacity to build or re-train their own LLM model to tailor to their business.
-As such, they would use LLMs as black-box modules instead.
+However, the state of the art in this area often assumes access to the internal weights or architecture of the underlying LLM, such that modifications can be introduced during inference~\cite{ji2025almost}.
+In practice, this assumption frequently does not hold: many widely used models are proprietary, accessible only through black-box APIs, and cannot be modified internally.
+For example, consider SMEs who would like to use LLMs as part of their services or as a core component of their product, but do not have the capacity to build or retrain their own model.
+As such, they must use LLMs as black-box modules.